Three more Covid deaths recorded in Tendring

 THERE were three more coronavirus deaths recorded over the latest weekly period in Tendring.

-A total of 838 people had died in the area when the UK coronavirus dashboard was updated on December 1.
+A total of 841 people had died in the area when the UK coronavirus dashboard was updated on December 8 (Thursday) – up from 838 on the week before.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Tendring.